laboon/CS1530_Fall2016/lecture_notes/lecture3-4-methodologies.md

 * Benefits
   * Very flexible, very good for work on tight timelines without rigid deadlines
-  * Kanban - "continuous improvement" baked into the system for the most part
+  * Kaizen - "continuous improvement" baked into the system for the most part
   * Focus on user means you focus on end goal ("How does this help kids learn math?")

 * Drawbacks